pcastellani/wptranscribe/README.md

 ### Prerequisites

-* All Python dependencies listed in `requirements.txt` (ajust the CUDA version if needed)
+* All Python dependencies listed in `requirements.txt` (adjust the CUDA/cudnn version if needed)
 * `ffmpeg` (for audio format conversion if your file is not 16KHz mono .wav)

 ### Usage